KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image24.png"/>
 </p>
-Change the orientation of the device as per the requiremnts using **Control+R**
+Change the orientation of the device as per the requirements using **Control+R**
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image25.png"/>
 </p>

+### Define the voltage source

 Place the DC voltage source by clicking on the icon and dragging it to the desired location.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image27.png"/>
 </p>

-Connect the components using wires by simply joining the dots on the individial components.
+Connect the components using wires by simply joining the dots on the individual components.
 Use **Spacebar** to swap between the wire's orientation.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image28.png"/>
 </p>